AverageAlien/v8-phaser-node-bug/README.md

 # v8-phaser-node-bug
-Minimal repository to demonstrate a bug with Phaser running in NodeJS
+Minimal repository to demonstrate a bug with Phaser when running in NodeJS using https://github.com/geckosio/phaser-on-nodejs

 # Setup
 - Clone the repository